-C# - Anonymous Methods
+C# - Anonymous Methods: A Comprehensive Guide

 The syntax for anonymous methods uses the delegate keyword, followed by the method's parameters and body.
 Here’s a basic example: